abdulhakim-altunkaya/bnb_patika_AMM/README.md

 ## Usage :gear:

-Use `npx hardhat run scripts/deploy.js --network rinkeby` to deploy the contracts to the Rinkeby testnet.
-Make sure to replace `rinkeby` with your preferred Ethereum network.
+Use `npx hardhat run scripts/deploy.js --network bnb` to deploy the contracts to the BSC testnet.

 ## Contributing :handshake: